HOW TO HAVE A FUN ROAD TRIP IN CROATIA

 I stayed at a clean, tidy and nice (though simple) pension a few kilometers near the lakes – the owners were really nice, too.
 So definitely a place I recommend staying at.
 Check out the rates for the Pansion House Prijeboj.

 Located close to the Italian border – in fact just across the water from Venice – and on the northwestern side of Croatia, Rovinj has a very Italian feel to it.
+Unfortunately, it is quite a detour from the Plitvice National Park so yo have to think, whether you want to add it to your Croatia road trip.

 From the Venetian architecture, to the cobblestone streets and colorful houses, Rovinj will remind you of a town on the coast of Italy.
 It sits on the Istrian coast, just below the Lim Fjord.
 There are a lot of charming houses and narrow little streets that are fun to wander and explore.